 What are cookies?

 Cookies are small files of data saved on your computer or other devices when websites are loaded in a browser.
-They are widely used to remember you and your preferences, either for a single visit (through a “session cookie”) or for multiple repeat visits (using a “persistent cookie”).
+They are widely used to remember you and your preferences, either for a single visit (through a “session cookie”) or for multiple repeated visits (using a “persistent cookie”).
 Cookies are used by websites to make websites work, or to work more efficiently, as well as to provide reporting information.

 Session cookies are temporary cookies that are used during the course of your visit to the Website, and they expire when you close the web browser.